This is part of the Modifier Series, the articles include:

 As mentioned earlier, modifier 25 is a particularly meaningful coding tool for physicians who bill for evaluation and management (E/M) services.
 CPT guidelines define the 25 modifier as “significant, separately identifiable evaluation and management (E/M) service by the same physician on the same day of the procedure or other service.”

-In other words, modifier 25 reports that the physician performed an exam which qualified as significantly separate from any other services rendered that day.
+In other words, modifier 25 reports that the physician performed an exam that qualified as significantly separate from any other services rendered that day.
 But what actually qualifies that exam as ‘significantly separate’ from the rest?
 Let’s get some clarification by reviewing examples of modifier 25 in use.

 The following are three examples of when to use modifier 25 to appropriately code for a provider’s services: